-Participation is limited to 6 months out of 12 months in a row.
+- Participation is limited to 6 months out of a fixed 12 months.
 A month is any month the customer receives an Earnfare payment of any amount.
 This includes $1.00 earned over the SNAP work-off hours.
 The 12 months is a fixed period that begins in July and ends in June of the following year.

-NOTE: The court may order a noncustodial parent to take part in Earnfare for less than 6 months out of any 12 months in a row.
+- NOTE: The court may order a noncustodial parent to take part in Earnfare for less than 6 months out of any 12 months in a row.

-Individuals who are receiving TANF, or who would be eligible for TANF if they applied, are not eligible to participate in Earnfare.
+- Individuals who are receiving TANF, or who would be eligible for TANF if they applied, are not eligible to participate in Earnfare.

-A noncustodial parent who is in Earnfare by order of the court earns the state or federal minimum wage, whichever is higher, for each hour they take part in Earnfare.
+- A noncustodial parent who is in Earnfare by order of the court earns the state or federal minimum wage, whichever is higher, for each hour they take part in Earnfare.
 The first $50 earned is paid to a custodial parent as child support.

-A person participating in Earnfare can earn a maximum of $294 a month.
+- A person participating in Earnfare can earn a maximum of $385 a month.
 See WAG 21-06-07-f to calculate the "Earnfare hours of work obligation".

-- SNAP E & T must try to resolve any disputes between the employer and the customer when they disagree over the number of hours worked.
+- SNAP E & T staff must try to resolve any disputes between the employer and the customer when they disagree over the number of hours worked.
 If the dispute cannot be resolved, the customer may appeal (see PM 01-07-00).

 (3) Notification and Referrals

-SNAP E & T maintains up-to-date public listings of Earnfare employers and openings.
+- SNAP E & T maintains up-to-date public listings of Earnfare employers and openings.
 This information is available to the public in writing or by phone during regular business hours.

-All customers must be given a written notice when they leave Earnfare, specifying when they may requalify.
+- All customers must be given a written notice when they leave Earnfare, specifying when they may requalify.

-Refer any person to Earnfare who requests a referral.
+- Refer any person to Earnfare who requests a referral.

-Consider these factors when they are known to the Department or its contractors and relate to the customer's success in carrying out the assigned activities and in obtaining employment.
+- Consider these factors when they are known to the Department or its contractors and relate to the customer's success in carrying out the assigned activities and in obtaining employment.

 (4) Activity Requirements

-A customer may be dismissed by the Earnfare employer before the assignment ends:
+- A customer may be dismissed by the Earnfare employer before the assignment ends: